phphe/he-tree-react/README.md

 ## Features

 - Drag with a customizable placeholder.
+- The height of the node is not fixed.
 - Based on HTML Drag and Drop API.
 - Both flat data and tree-shaped data supported.
 - Drag from external.